 The first rink you find is known as the “Arlington Rink” and where public skating is usually available.
 Practice usually starts here and then the players move to the Caps rink.
 Morning Skate is always on the Caps Ice.

 Keep walking around the rink to the next set of doors and enter into the lobby.
 Here you will find skate rentals, information about skating classes, and most importantly Eco Cater’s Caps Cafe.
 They have some light fare for breakfast and lunch as well as a new expresso machine.
 Be sure to say “hello” to Chef Robert Wood if you see him.
-And get his cookbook too!

 There are bleachers available for viewing on the Caps rink.
 It is standing only on the Arlington Rink.
 Additionally, there is viewing from the upper level (just take the steps in the lobby or the elevator mid-way down the hall).
 The upper sections may be closed though for scouts or media.
+Be sure to look around- you never know who you will see- a GM or favorite sports writer!

 Photos and Autographs

 If you want to get photos with players or have them autograph your jersey, there are two primary ways these days.
-Gone are the days when we the players parked on the roof and willingly came over to sign autographs on their way to their cars.
+Gone are the days when all the players parked on the roof and willingly came over to sign autographs on their way to their cars.

 Rooftop Signing: Some players still park on the roof; however, the Caps have new set up a boundary area where they expect fans to wait for the players.